Places of Interest in Glasgow

 From huge, world-renowned stadiums to intimate, bassy bars – the live music scene in Glasgow is amongst the best in Britain.

 The SSE Hydro has a capacity of 13,000 and has been filled with acts from Grammy-award winners, to Internationally-acclaimed comedians and sporting events.
-Unlike the glitz and glamour of the Hydro, the O2 ABC in Glasgow on the famous Sauchiehall Street is steeped in musical history.
-Listings here are impressive, constantly showcasing some of the best emerging artists and live acts.
+Unlike the glitz and glamour of the Hydro the famous Sauchiehall Street is steeped in musical history.
+Listings at venues here are impressive, constantly showcasing some of the best emerging artists and live acts.